MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 * Performance improvement: removed control coupling in basic_string which was difficult for the compiler optimizer to analyze.
 Resolves VSO# 262848 "<string>: reserve() does too much work".
 Note that for all short strings, calling reserve still has nonzero cost to do nothing.
 * We added \<any\>, \<string_view\>, apply(), make_from_tuple().
 * std::vector has been overhauled for correctness and performance: aliasing during insertion/emplacement is now correctly handled as required by the Standard, the strong exception guarantee is now provided when required by the Standard via move_if_noexcept() and other logic, and insertion/emplacement perform fewer element operations.
-* The STL now avoids dereferencing null fancy pointers.
+* The C++ Standard Library now avoids dereferencing null fancy pointers.
 * Added \<optional\>, \<variant\>, shared_ptr::weak_type, and \<cstdalign\>.
 * Enabled C++14 constexpr in min/max/minmax(initializer_list) and min_element/max_element/minmax_element().
 * Improved weak_ptr::lock() performance.